 We all work really hard and between our families and commitments there is often little time for anything else, but if we can find a way to use the skills that bring in our paychecks to benefit others, we can grow our resumes and fill our hearts!

-Be brave, be awesome and smile whenever possible.
-Kristen Teixeira *Got the basics down?
+*Got the basics down?
 Awesome!
 Try our intermediate and advanced courses and keep building your skills so you can help others!

 by Pam Conway, CLO and VP of Operations @ Intellezy